reduxjs/redux/README.md

 We will use `connect()` function provided by `react-redux` to turn a “dumb” `Counter` into a smart component.
 With the current API, we’ll need to add an intermediate `CounterContainer` component, but we will soon make `connect` API more powerful so this won’t be required.
 The `connect()` function lets you specify *which exactly* state from the Redux store your component wants to track.
 This lets you subscribe on any level of granularity.

-Our `CounterContainer` necessary to hook `Counter` up to a Redux store looks like this:
+Our `CounterContainer` that’s necessary to hook `Counter` up to a Redux store looks like this:
+(This will be much less verbose in the next versions.)

 ```js
 import { Component } from 'react';